-\sysname{} adopts the minimum-load greedy scheduling strategy by default for request dispatching.
-The advantage of this greedy strategy is that the scheduling decision for each request only depends on historical requests, without requiring predictions or assumptions about the future request distribution, making it well-suited for online serving scenarios.

-\parabf{Instance Load Evaluation.} To use the minimum-load scheduling strategy, the scheduler must be able to evaluate the real-time load of each instance: \begin{itemize} \item TTFT predictor profiles each instance’s prefill processing capability when the cluster is first launched, which measures the TTFT for requests with different input lengths and fits a quadratic curve to model the relationship between TTFT and input length.
-The global scheduler uses this TTFT predictor to estimate the processing time for prefill requests on each instance during scheduling. \item As Section~\ref{subsec:analyais-tpot} shows that the processing time of the decode phase is generally difficult to predict.
-Considering that the processing time of each decode iteration is proportional to the total number of tokens in the batch, \sysname{} uses the total number of tokens of requests currently being processed on the instance as its decode load. \end{itemize}

-\parabf{SLO-aware Request Scheduling.} Building on the minimum-load scheduling strategy, \sysname{} further designs its request scheduling strategy to be SLO-aware, meaning that the scheduler considers the real-time TTFT and TPOT of existing requests and makes decisions in conjunction with the SLO targets:
+Building on the minimum-load scheduling strategy, \sysname{} further designs its request scheduling strategy to be SLO-aware, meaning that the scheduler considers real-time TTFT and TPOT of existing requests and makes decisions in conjunction with the SLO targets.
+As shown in Algorithm~\ref{alg:global-request-scheduling}, when a new request arrives, if it is a decode request and the instance that processed the prefill stage of this request has been reassigned to decode instance, the request is directly dispatched to that instance to avoid KV cache transfer.
+Otherwise, the scheduler searches for the lowest-cost instance that can also meet the SLO requirements.
+If such an instance does not exist, the scheduler will try to flip an instance based on cluster load.
+If the request still cannot be satisfied, it falls back to the instance with the minimum cost.